batra-mlp-lab/visdial-challenge-starter-pytorch/README.md

 Training
 --------

-This codebase supports discriminative decoding only; read more [here][16].
+This codebase supports both generative and discriminative decoding; read more [here][16].
 For reference, we have Late Fusion Encoder from the Visual Dialog paper.

 We provide a training script which accepts arguments as config files.
 The config file should contain arguments which are specific to a particular experiment, such as those defining model architecture, or optimization hyperparameters.
 Other arguments such as GPU ids, or number of CPU workers should be declared in the script and passed in as argparse-style arguments.